Doboo/Node-RED-SFE/README.md

  - It's Modules (which I ESBuild some of them)
  - An embedded flows file (your flows)

- The Node RED Home Directory however, is compressed, and embdded into the final executable.
+ The Node RED Home Directory however, is compressed, and embedded into the final executable.
  During runtime, this packaged Home Directory is expanded into a hidden folder, where the execuatble is run from (`.node-red-sfe`) - The flows file, remains embedded

  This ~~allows~~ should allow full support for the Nodes available in the catalogue.